wheeler/codemods-and-linters/README.md

 # codemods-and-linters
-Codemods and eslint rules written by me.
+Codemods and eslint rules written by me, @wheeler.

 ## jscodeshift